Remove webrick from stdlib

 Also removing it entirely without any kind of deprecation first seems like it might break lots of things.

-Updated by normalperson (Eric Wong) about 2 months ago
+Updated by normalperson (Eric Wong) over 1 year ago

 I don't really care about Ruby, at the moment...